-His blue long-sleeve T-shirt is very appropriate for the late 60s with its chest pocket and raised neck band.
-Both the top of the pocket and the neck band feature a thin black stripe and a thin white stripe on the trim.
-I can’t identify the shirt’s fabric right now, but it appears to be a synthetic fiber.
+His slate-blue long-sleeve shirt absolutely evokes late 60s with its chest pocket and raised neck band.
+Both the top of the pocket and the crew-neck band are piped with a thin black stripe and a thin white stripe on the trim.

 Crown’s trousers are light gray flat front slacks with a subtle blue plaid overcheck.
 They have frogmouth front pockets and flapped rear pockets with pointed flaps.
 Rather than a belt, Crown’s trousers have side adjusters to perfect the fit.
 They are long with a full break and sharp creases down the center of each leg.

 The trousers break over Crown’s brown Norwegian golf kilties with straps fastened through a small brass side buckle.
 Sean Connery would also wear a darker pair of kilties during the famous golf scene in Goldfinger.